shidarin/shidarin.github.io/source/_posts/2013-12-22-controlling-nuke-lut-behavior.markdown

 ####Protecting The Alpha Channel

 The built-in gizmo unfortunately lacks the one option we need, limiting the application of the LUT to `rgb` channels only.
 However, the gizmo only includes a single node, `ViewerLUT`, that does include that option.
-We're going to create a group that includes this node for reasons that will become apparent.
+Let's create a basic group that includes the `ViewerLUT` node, but gives us more freedom.

 ``` python mark:10
 def lutGroup1D(lutName):